 FAVORITE PICK: Things like this are just fascinating to us!
 This is the longest navigable underground river in the U.S. and get this … home to countless blind and albino animals.
-The Bluespring Caverns were first discovered in the 19th century and more entrances to the caves were discovered into the 1940s.
-The constant darkness has created a unique setting where blind, albino species can thrive.
+The Bluespring Caverns were first discovered in the 19th century, and more entrances to the caves were discovered into the 1940s.
+The constant darkness has created a unique setting where blind albino species can thrive.
 In addition to bugs like crickets, beetles, and spiders, larger creatures such as salamanders, frogs, and crayfish all live under, above, and upon the flowing waters, many of them purely white or almost clear looking.
 There is even an extremely rare species of blind cavefish that swims the waters.
-Tours down the river are available, taking visitors meandering across the underground waters for about an hour where sightings of albino wildlife are abundant.
+Tours down the river are available, taking visitors meandering across the underground waters for about an hour, where sightings of albino wildlife are abundant.
 While I do wish humans were more responsible and could be trusted with such a beautiful find, and we could see these caves on our own, we are very happy that an organization is taking care to preserve this.
 It’s a must-see!!

 Grave in the Middle of the Road

 This might not be something to go out of your way to see, but very quirky!
 The story is kind of funny!
 And sad, at the same time.
 And … it’s in Amity, Indiana.
 Ha!
 Of course, it is!
-In 1831, a woman named Nancy Kerlin Barnett passed away, and she was buried on a hill near Sugar Creek.
+In 1831, a woman named Nancy Kerlin Barnett passed away and was buried on a hill near Sugar Creek.
 In 1905, officials planned to build County Road 400 right through Barnett’s grave.

 They changed their minds when Barnett’s grandson showed up with a shotgun and threatened them.
 To compromise, they built the two lanes of the road around the grave, making it one of the few known gravesites located in the middle of a road.
-Update: In 2016 the Grave in the Middle of the Road along Indiana’s rural County Road 400 got a makeover.
+Update: In 2016, the Grave in the Middle of the Road along Indiana’s rural County Road 400 got a makeover.
 The road has been divided around the grave since the road was constructed in 1905.
 The grave, which lies directly in the middle of two lanes of traffic, has caused numerous accidents throughout the years.
-Warning signs and concrete bollards were added, but apparently, that didn’t cut it.
+Warning signs and concrete bollards were added, but that didn’t cut it.
 In 2016 archeologists from the University of Indiana were called in to excavate the 1831 burial of Nancy Kerlin Barnett so the road could be widened.
-Unexpectedly, the remains of at least seven other individuals were also discovered in the hill.
+Unexpectedly, the remains of at least seven other individuals were also discovered on the hill.
 Creepy!
 Very Creepy!
-I’ll have to follow-up and see if the other 7 bodies were ever identified.
+I’ll have to follow up and see if the other seven bodies were ever identified.

-Jug Rock is kind of hard to explain, so you might just have to see it for yourself.
+Jug Rock is hard to explain, so you might just have to see it yourself.
 It is the largest free-standing rock formation in the eastern half of the United States.
-This rare rock formation is located within Jug Rock Nature Preserve, located outside of the small town of Shoals. the intrigue of Jug Rock – standing alone in the midst of a forest, with no telling rivers, open fields, or companion rocks in sight.
+This rare rock formation is located within Jug Rock Nature Preserve, located outside the small town of Shoals. the intrigue of Jug Rock – standing alone in the midst of a forest, with no telling rivers, open fields, or companion rocks in sight.

 Directions: North edge of town, on the north side of US Hwy 50.
 Drive slow.
 You’ll see a street sign for Albright Lane.
 Pull off the highway there and park in the tiny gravel turnoff.
-Only then will you see Jug Rock back in the trees, and a tiny directional sign, “Jug Rock,” with an arrow, that you would never see at highway speed.
+Only then will you see Jug Rock back in the trees and a tiny directional sign, “Jug Rock,” with an arrow, that you would never see at highway speed.
 A path leads through the trees to the Rock.
 You just gotta see this thing!

 Did you know this abandoned limestone quarry in southern Indiana provided the stone to erect the Empire State Building?
 A large number of iconic American structures are made out of Indiana limestone, including the Empire State Building, the Washington National Cathedral, the Pentagon, and 35 of the 50 current state capitol buildings.
 The deepness of these pools and minerals from the limestone foundation gives the water an aquamarine color, which is just amazingly beautiful.